clayrat/resolution-cm/README.md

-# Resolution and propostitional stuff
+# Resolution and propositional stuff

 Based on the [cubical-mini](https://github.com/cmcmA20/cubical-mini/) library.